 1- Unemployment insurance

-The unemployment insurance is meant to provide benefit to those individuals who have lost their job for any reason.
+Unemployment insurance is meant to provide benefits to those individuals who have lost their job for any reason.
 However, the individuals who resign from their job with their own free will cannot get benefit from this fund.

 As per the rules defined for the unemployment fund, a fixed amount is disbursed to the unemployed individuals for a maximum period of 2 years.
 The calculation of the unemployment insurance amount does not depend on the individual’s previous contributions to the fund.